-The Guide to Accessibility Compliance brochure explains disabled access laws in detail and offers advice on how to protect your business from potential lawsuits.
 Since every business must comply with the Americans with Disability Act, this guide helps small businesses understand and meet those requirements.
 This brochure also serves as the Access Information Notice required by Administrative Code Chapter 38, where landlords must provide this information to tenants at the time of lease execution or amendment for spaces 7,500 sq. ft. or less.

 Presentation explaining what service animals are and how they, and their owners, must be treated in San Francisco.

 Businesses can take advantage of two Federal tax incentives available to help cover costs of making access improvements for customers with disabilities.
 This US Department of Justice document explains.

 The CCDA promotes education on accessibility laws.
 The information below helps explain the ADA guidelines.